Benefits of Using Coco Coir in the Garden

 - Although it doesn't have any significant nutrient value of its own, it helps the soil retain nutrients so that it's available to the plants.

-Just Add Water to Expand the BlocksThe coco coir fiber often comes in compressed blocks which will have to be soaked in water and then broken apart to use them.
+Just Add Water to Expand the BlocksThe coco coir pith often comes in compressed coir bricks which will have to be soaked in water and then broken apart to use them.

 - Just be sure and expand your block in a container that can hold seven times the volume of the block.

-- Add water and let it absorb and expand.
+- Add fresh water and let it absorb and expand.

 - It may take about 15 minutes (maybe more).